postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 To install manually, [download](https://www.postman.com/downloads/) and unzip the app, for example into the `Downloads` directory.

-To start the app from a desktop shortcut, create a desktop file.
+To start the app from a launcher icon, create a desktop file.
 Name the file `Postman.desktop` and save it in the following location:

 ```shell
 ~/.local/share/applications/Postman.desktop